- The Washington Times - Friday, November 7, 2025

 Advertisement

 Consumers are seeing little relief, however.
-The CPI also revealed grocery prices rose 2.7% in September compared with the previous year.
-Some items such as coffee (18.9%), beef and veal (14.7%) and bananas (6%) are showing staggering increases.
+The CPI revealed that grocery prices increased by 2.7% in September from the previous year.
+Items such as coffee (18.9%), beef and veal (14.7%), and bananas (6%) are showing staggering increases.

 Energy prices are also on the rise, according to data from the Energy Information Administration.
-The average price of residential electricity rates reached 17.62 cents per kilowatt hour in August, the EIA’s most recent information found, up from 15.94 cents per kilowatt hour in January.
+The average price of residential electricity rates reached 17.62 cents per kilowatt-hour in August, according to the EIA’s most recent information, up 10% from 15.94 cents per kilowatt-hour in January.

-In September, the average price of a car soared above $50,000 for the first time, largely due to Mr. Trump’s auto tariffs and the expiration of tax credits for electric vehicle purchases.
+In September, the average price of a car soared above $50,000 for the first time, largely because of Mr. Trump’s auto tariffs and the expiration of tax credits for electric vehicle purchases.

-However, the price of gasoline has declined since last year, the American Automobile Association found.
-Gas is selling for $3.08 per gallon nationwide, a slight drop from $3.10 per gallon during September 2024.
+However, the price of gasoline has declined minimally.
+AAA reported that the average price of gas is $3.08 per gallon nationwide, a slight decrease from $3.10 per gallon in September 2024.

-Economists say consumers need to be patient, noting the basic tenet of economics: Prices rise quickly, but drop slowly, if it all.
+Economists advise consumers to be patient, noting the basic tenet of economics: Prices rise quickly but drop slowly, if at all.

 James Mohs, who teaches economics at the University of New Haven, said uncertainty in the U.S. and overseas has rattled markets, making price declines more difficult to achieve.

-Events that have injected uncertainty into the markets include the government shutdown that’s now the longest in history, Mr. Trump’s ever-changing tariff policy and the Russia-Ukraine war.
+Events that have injected uncertainty into the markets include the longest government shutdown in history, Mr. Trump’s ever-changing tariff policy and the Russia-Ukraine war.

-Mr. Mohs added that some of Mr. Trump’s economic policies, such as cutting business regulations and making the U.S. energy independent, will eventually play a role in bringing prices down.
-He also noted that Mr. Trump’s tariffs did not cause the widespread economic devastation some analysts predicted.
+Mr. Mohs said some of Mr. Trump’s economic policies, such as cutting business regulations and making the U.S. energy independent, will eventually help bring down prices.
+He also noted that Mr. Trump’s tariffs did not cause the widespread economic devastation that some analysts predicted.

 “I think there was a lot of anticipation when Trump was elected that prices were going to drop radically, but they didn’t.
 We are still at the base inflation rate from prior administrations,” he said.
 “I think, overall, expectations were out of line with reality.”